Spiritbox: 2024–present: Tsunami Sea

 On December 14, 2023, Korn announced a July 2024 concert in Poland which featured Spiritbox as a guest.
 Meanwhile, LaPlante confirmed in a Revolver interview released the same day that the band planned to create another full-length album in 2024.
-On January 12, 2024, it was revealed Spiritbox would accompany Korn for their United Kingdom tour in August 2024, five days later, it was revealed the band was in a recording studio with Jordan Fish, the keyboardist who had recently departed Bring Me the Horizon.
+On January 12, 2024, it was revealed Spiritbox would accompany Korn for their United Kingdom tour in August 2024; five days later, it was revealed the band was in a recording studio with Jordan Fish, the keyboardist who had recently departed Bring Me the Horizon.
 Former bassist Bill Crook died in July 2024.
 Spiritbox was featured on Megan Thee Stallion's album Megan: Act II on the song "TYG".

-Spiritbox embarked on a European headlining tour in February 2025, making five stops in Germany and one each in London, Paris and Tilburg.
 On September 6, 2024, the band released the single "Soft Spine"; a music video for the song followed on September 26.
-In November 2024, the band's 2023 single, "Cellar Door", was nominated at the 67th annual Grammy Awards in the category of Best Metal Performance; weeks later on November 18, the band announced their second studio album, Tsunami Sea, with a release date of March 7, 2025.
+In November 2024, the band's 2023 single, "Cellar Door", was nominated for the 67th annual Grammy Awards in the category of Best Metal Performance; weeks later on November 18, the band announced their second studio album, Tsunami Sea, with a release date of March 7, 2025.
 The album's second single, "Perfect Soul", was released alongside the announcement.
 The album's third single, "No Loss, No Love", was released on February 6, 2025.
+Spiritbox embarked on a European headlining tour in February 2025, making five stops in Germany and one each in London, Paris and Tilburg.
 On March 3, 2025, the song, "Crystal Roses", appeared on streaming services.
 The band did not approve of the single release, and the song was shortly removed.

 The band promoted Tsunami Sea in North America by splitting it into two legs.
 The first ran from April through May 2025, featuring Loathe and Dying Wish as supporting acts.
 Gel was to join the three on the tour, but the band broke up two weeks before the tour began.
-The second leg, announced in July, is set to begin in November and conclude in December; Periphery and Honey Revenge will serve as opening acts.
-In November 2025, the band's song, "Soft Spine", was nominated for Best Metal Performance at the upcoming 68th Annual Grammy Awards.
+The second leg, announced in July, began in November and concluded in December; Periphery and Honey Revenge served as opening acts.
+In November 2025, the band's song, "Soft Spine", was nominated for Best Metal Performance at the upcoming 68th Annual Grammy Awards; they performed the song at the Premiere Ceremony for the presentation.

+The promotion of Tsunami Sea will extend into the United Kingdom and Europe in September and October 2026; Dying Wish will rejoin Spiritbox alongside Jinjer for this leg of the tour.
+The band collaborated with Slander and Vastive on the song "Under My Skin", and released the song on June 12, 2026.
+Another single, "Mourning", was released on September 7, 2026, shortly before the UK tour began.